digabi/exam-engine/README.md

 $ ee preview path/to/exam.xml
 ```

-# Using an exam in Abitti
+# Importing an exam to Abitti

 To use an exam in Abitti, it must be first packaged as a transfer zip.
 It is
 then possible to import it to Abitti by clicking "Tuo koe/För in prov".